-The Code of Conduct and Ethics, the Code of Ethics for Senior Financial Employees (which is applicable to the Company's principal executive officer, principal financial officer, principal accounting officer or controller, and persons performing similar functions), the Corporate Governance Guidelines, and the Charters of our Audit and Finance, Compensation and Talent Management and Nominating and Corporate Governance Committees were adopted by the Company for the purpose of transparency in our governance practices, as well as promoting honest and ethical conduct, full, fair, accurate, timely and understandable disclosure in periodic reports required to be filed by the Company with the Securities and Exchange Commission (the "SEC"), and compliance with all applicable rules and regulations that apply to the Company and its officers, employees and directors.
+The Code of Conduct and Ethics, the Code of Ethics for Senior Financial Employees (which is applicable to the Company's principal executive officer, principal financial officer, principal accounting officer or controller, and persons performing similar functions), the Corporate Governance Guidelines, the Insider Trading Policy, and the Charters of our Audit and Finance, Compensation and Talent Management and Nominating and Corporate Governance Committees were adopted by the Company for the purpose of transparency in our governance practices, as well as promoting honest and ethical conduct, full, fair, accurate, timely and understandable disclosure in periodic reports required to be filed by the Company with the Securities and Exchange Commission (the "SEC"), and compliance with all applicable rules and regulations that apply to the Company and its officers, employees and directors.
+The Insider Trading Policy governs the purchase, sale and other dispositions of the Company's securities by the Company's directors, officers and employees that are reasonably designed to promote compliance with insider trading laws, rules and regulations and NYSE listing standards.